When Life gets in the way of creating art

 Originally, I dreamt I would create art, tucked away in the warmth of my light-filled studio, whilst the builder performed his magic.
 Reality soon crashed in around me.

 Cold weather and delays, totalling four weeks mocked ambitious art making and building schedules.
 Floors remained opened to the wintry blast.
-My studio served as refuge against the cold, dust, and disarray of the main living areas of our home.
+My studio served as refuge for us against the cold, dust, and disarray of the main living areas of our home.
 Creating art was put on hold so I could manage the project.

 I wanted to face this with optimism and resolve.
 However, continuous delays and post-lockdown material shortages dampened my enthusiasm.
-Bill escaped through work teaching high school every weekday.
+Bill escaped through his work teaching high school every weekday.
 Evenings and weekends, we tackled the logistics of cooking, clean-up, laundry, bathing and everyday living on a construction site.

-It was a long, cold, slog.
-Sometimes, it got the best of me.
-Too many times.
-I knew it was time to “pull myself up by my own bootstraps!” (a saying learnt in my American upbringing.)
-Bill’s love and encouragement helped.
 In the end, of course, we did prevail and I’m living to tell the tale.
 We now have a beautiful functional home.
 You’ll see more in future posts.

-How to Overcome when life gets in the way of Creating art
+4 Ways to Overcome when life gets in the way of Creating art

 1. Be philosophical